elibaucomhays/coms3930-final-project/README.md

 - A computer that can connect to your USB-C cable
 - A breadboard
 - A joystick that can connect to the breadboard
-- A button that can connect to the breadboard
+- A button that can connect to the breadboar
+- - wires to connect components on the breadboard

 <br />